Concordium/concordium.github.io/source/shared/net/references/manage-accounts.rst

 The Desktop Wallet
 ------------------

-The Desktop Wallet is a digital wallet that enables you to create and manage your Concordium identities, credentials, and accounts from you desktop and to create transactions such as sending CCD, adding a baker, and exporting and importing account information.
+The Desktop Wallet is a digital wallet that enables you to create and manage your Concordium identities, credentials, and accounts from your desktop and to create transactions such as sending CCD, adding a baker, and exporting and importing account information.

 The Mobile Wallet
 --------------------------------